Enter your email to sign up for updates, to volunteer, request a Friends & Family packet, or request a yard sign.

 Ending the Culture of Corruption

-The citizens of Illinois are fed up and sick of self-serving politicians who have repeatedly abused our trust and misused our tax dollars.
-It is time for average citizens to take back our government.
-If elected, I will fight for legislation that requires mandatory jail time for government officials and employees who commit serious ethics violations and automatically strip them of their taxpayer-funded pension benefits.
+The citizens of Illinois are fed up with self-serving politicians who have repeatedly abused our trust and misused our tax dollars.
+I will fight for legislation that requires mandatory jail time for government officials and employees who commit serious ethics violations and automatically strip them of their taxpayer-funded pension benefits.

 Recall of State and Local Elected Officials